acgeoffrey/todo/README.md

 # Todo app

-This is a simple Todo app which I built from one of th [Frontend Mentor](https://www.frontendmentor.io/challenges/todo-app-Su1_KokOW) challenges.
+This is a Todo app which I built from one of the [Frontend Mentor](https://www.frontendmentor.io/challenges/todo-app-Su1_KokOW) challenges.

 ## Table of contents